trilogy-group/powerpath-ts/docs/sdks/lessons/README.md

 ## getNextQuestion

-Returns the next question in the given PowerPath lesson
+Returns the next question in the given PowerPath component resource.

+Works only with lessons of type 'powerpath-100'.

+A 'Lesson' in this context is a ComponentResource object which has a Resource object associated with it.

 ### Example Usage